mkokkone/Day-25-interactive-map/docs/index.md

 ### Which game animal are you most likely to collide with in Mainland Finland?

 Data is collected from [Game animal collision statistics](https://www.stat.fi/tup/kokeelliset-tilastot/riistaonnettomuudet/2020/index.html) produced by Statistics Finland.
-The figures are on municipality level and they represent year 2020.
+The figures are on a municipality level and they represent the year 2020.

-The Game animal statistics has information about collisions with with white-tailed deers, roe reeds, elks, finnish forest reindeer, wild boars and fallow deers.
-From the figure below you can check which game animal causes the most accidents in each of the municipalities in Mainland Finland.
-Below are picture and name of the each of the game animals presented in the figure.
+The Game animal statistics has information about collisions with white-tailed deer, roe reed, elks, finnish forest reindeer, wild boars and fallow deer.
+From the figure below you can check which game animal causes most of the accidents in each of the municipalities in Mainland Finland.
+Below are a picture and a name of each of the game animals presented in the figure.

 <img src="pjimage.jpg" alt="Five game animals that cause the majority of the accidents: white-tailed deers, roe reeds, elks, Finnish forest reindeer, wild boars ">